vfarah-if/EDAExercise/README.md

-# EDAExercise
+# Event Driven Architecture Exercise
-**Event Driven Architecture Exercise** is about exploring the latest event driven patterns with a few bits of tech and a library.
+This about exploring the latest event driven patterns with a few bits of tech and a library.
 Key decisions where taken before hand to help focus this discussion but the details can be understood in the demo samples attached.

 1. Utilise [Streaming instead of Messaging](https://risingwave.com/blog/differences-between-messaging-queues-and-streaming-a-deep-dive/) inorder to facilitate event sourcing patterns and horizontal scaling
    - **Messaging Queues**: Messaging queues are a form of middleware that handle messages (data packets) between applications.
 They ensure that messages sent from a producer service are properly received by a consumer service, even if the consumer is not ready to process them immediately.